nathanMcL/Assessments_UnitTests/DSA_StudyGuide/Tree_searches/Readme.md

 0000001    1111110

 ```
-In the above section, I think that Turtwig is less than Pikachu because the letters in Pikachu's name: `Pikach` have a Unicode value *greater than* the letters in Turtwig's name: `Turtwi`.
+In the above section, I think that Turtwig is less than Pikachu because the letters in Pikachu's name: `Pikach` have a Unicode value *less than* the letters in Turtwig's name: `Turtwi`.
 So, to me, Pikachu receives a value indicator of `"1"`.
 Meaning Turtwig has less positive values. <br>

 ...Ok!...<br>